 -f ns_noc_files.f

-The top-level module is “ns_soc_ip”, specified in ns_soc_ip.v.
+The top-level module is ns_soc_ip, specified in ns_soc_ip.v.

 Hierarchical RTL generation

 By default, NocStudio creates modules for each NoC element and these modules are interconnected to create the NoC.
 An option is available to create an additional level of hierarchy in the generated RTL by grouping certain NoC elements into their own hierarchy.
 This creates group modules interconnecting NoC modules belonging to that group.
 Group modules along with ungrouped NoC modules are interconnected at the next higher level to create the NoC.